List of NCAA women's beach volleyball programs

 These collegiate women's beach volleyball teams compete as members of the National Collegiate Athletic Association (NCAA).
-Currently, 93 college athletic programs sponsor the sport, with one more to do so in a future season.
+Currently, 102 college athletic programs sponsor the sport.
 The majority of the participating programs are members of Division I, though some members of divisions II and III also compete.
 Unlike in most sports for which the NCAA holds championships, one beach volleyball championship is held, made open to members of all three divisions.

 Current teams

-As of the 2023 season, these schools sponsor a beach volleyball team that is recognized by the NCAA.
+As of the 2026 season, these schools sponsor a beach volleyball team that is recognized by the NCAA.
 All institutions on this list are located within the United States.
 Conference affiliations reflect those for beach volleyball, and do not necessarily match the schools' primary conferences.

+Dates of conference changes reflect beach volleyball seasons, which take place in the calendar year after a conference change takes effect.

 Future teams

-In addition to those listed above, one university will begin sponsoring a beach volleyball team for the 2025 season.
+In addition to those listed above, two universities are adding beach volleyball, one in 2026–27 and the other no later than 2027–28.